Leading CEOs Advance Existing BRM Capabilities to Satisfy Organizational Purpose

 → A BRM capability evolved the Sacramento Municipal Utility District culture to improve service reliability to 1.5 million customers.

-→ At Honda, a BRM team increased SLA, doubled throughput, and united 4,500 employees around a shared purpose.
+→ At Honda Manufacturing of Alabama (HMA), a BRM team increased SLA, doubled throughput, and united 4,500 employees around a shared purpose.

 → USDA certified their BRMs with CBRM® accreditation to drive value within months, that would have otherwise taken years, across four federal agencies.